Seann Walsh: Personal life

 Walsh's relationship with actress Rebecca Humphries ended in October 2018 after a video and photos of him kissing his Strictly Come Dancing partner Katya Jones were published.
 It was later reported that Katya and her husband Neil Jones had separated as an indirect result of the incident.
 In a now-viral tweet, Humphries stated that Walsh had called her “mental” and “psycho” for voicing her suspicions about his relationship with Jones in the weeks leading up to the incident.
 In her 2022 memoir Why Did You Stay?
 Humphries alleged that Walsh had reacted similarly when confronted about other instances of inappropriate behaviour throughout their five-year relationship.
 Humphries described Walsh as an emotionally abusive, controlling, and aggressive partner, and stated that several women had come forward following the Strictly scandal to reveal Walsh’s numerous past affairs.
 Walsh subsequently incorporated his experiences on Strictly into his standup act.
-During an interview for i-News, in March 2022, Walsh described how the incident was still "trauma" for him and how he underwent treatment for depression and anxiety, to help him cope with the fallout.
+During an interview with Ellie Calnan, in March 2022, Walsh described how the incident was still "trauma" for him and how he underwent treatment for depression and anxiety, to help him cope with the fallout.

 Walsh has been in a relationship with dance teacher Grace Adderley since 2019.
-They live in a Victorian terraced house in Shepherd's Bush, London and are expecting their first child in February 2023.
+They live in Shepherd's Bush, London and welcomed their first child, a daughter, in February 2023.
 He is a Queens Park Rangers fan.